Skip to main content

 The MGA is committed to protecting and promoting the safety of all Monash graduate students.
 If you are experiencing, or have experienced domestic or family violence, an unsafe home environment, or are in a situation where you are in fear of harm, the MGA may be able to offer you a one-off payment.
 You DO NOT have to repay this grant.

-Grant Amount: Up to $500
+Grant amount: Up to $500

 Examples of supported costs: